This post on the Iced Azalea Cocktail Recipe was originally published in April 2021 and updated in April 2022.

 Eric is an avid golf fan and LOVES playing, talking, and planning trips around golf.
-He usually takes a guys’ trip each year to play https://slot-gamemachines.com/ golf and it’s one of the top ways he de-stresses.
+He usually takes a guys’ trip each year to play golf and it’s one of the top ways he de-stresses and gets his own “me time”.

-Y’all frequently ask me about what to get your husbands for birthdays, Christmas, and Father’s Day that’s golf related because all your husbands’ loved Eric’s favorite golfing pants + golfing recc’s, lol!
-Hint hint, here’s your cheat sheet for what to get your man next time!
-You’re welcome!
+Y’all frequently ask me about what things to get your husbands for birthdays, Christmas, and Father’s Day that are golf-related because all your husbands loved Eric’s favorite golf pants + golfing recc’s, lol! *Hint hint, here’s your cheat sheet for what to get your man next time!
+You’re welcome! 😉

 One of our favorite traditions is that while Eric is grilling out, we will sometimes (when I have the macros for it) have a cocktail on the patio and Eric will even sometimes create mocktails for the boys!
 I’d say on average we drink 1-2 times a week and many a time we are enjoying a bubbly, flavored water of sorts… typically whatever was on sale that week.
 See, it all comes back to the meal planning!